PetervanLunteren/EcoAssist/README.md

 I've written this application in my free evenings and would really appreciate it if people would let me know when it's used, and what for.
 You can contact me at [petervanlunteren@hotmail.com](mailto:petervanlunteren@hotmail.com).
 Please also help me to keep improving EcoAssist and let me know about any improvements, bugs, or new features so that I can keep it up-to-date.

+*Coming soon: step-by-step tutorial on how to train and use custom models in EcoAssist*

 ## Demo
 <p align="center">
   <img src="https://github.com/PetervanLunteren/EcoAssist-metadata/blob/main/imgs/demo.gif" width=60% height="auto" />